Abram Lyle: Sugar refining

 Together with four partners he purchased the sugar house of the defunct Greenock Sugar Refining Company in 1865, forming the Glebe Sugar Refinery Company, and so added sugar refining to his other business interests.
 When John Kerr, the principal partner, died in 1872, Lyle sold his shares and began the search for a site for a new refinery.

 Together with his three sons he bought two wharves at Plaistow in East London in 1881 to construct a refinery for producing golden syrup.
 The site happened to be around 1.5 mi from the sugar refinery of his rival, Henry Tate.
 In the first year Lyle's refinery showed a loss of £30,000, with economies being made by asking staff to wait for their wages on occasion, but eventually the business came to dominate the United Kingdom market for golden syrup.

-Out of the strong came forth sweetness
+Lyle Park, near the site of the syrup refinery at Plaistow Wharf, West Silvertown, was named after him.

 The brand, sold in a distinctive green and gold lidded tin with an image of a lion surrounded by bees, is believed to be Britain's oldest.
 The design of the tin decoration, which includes a biblical quotation, has remained almost unchanged since 1885.
+In 2024, the brand introduced a new logo for bottles of the syrup, with a visual identity designed to “refresh the brand’s legacy to appeal to a 21st century audience”, but canned syrup still has the original logo.